tanishajoshi/examcuration/README.md

 # sem_project

-To run this code, simply run the database wrapper with the command 'python3 db_wrapper.py'
+'''To run this code, simply run the database wrapper with the command 'python3 qadriver.py'''